adamut/bookstore/README.md

 -  Maintainability – Dependency Injection for modular components.
 -  Functional Programming – Vavr for better error handling and expressive code.
 -  Environment Configuration – Used environment variables for flexibility.
+-  Modular Architecture – We focused on structuring the application into modules to ensure better decoupling between business logic, database interactions, and other concerns.

 ---